sccn/sccn.github.io/tutorials/11_Scripting/automated_pipeline.md

 Creating a STUDY or import from BIDS
 ------------------------------------

-Download the data from https://openneuro.org/datasets/ds003061/ and go to this folder then run the script in the next section.
+Download the data from https://openneuro.org/datasets/ds003061/ and go to this folder, then run the script in the next section.

 Alternatively, use one of the available [EEGLAB studies](tutorial_data.html).
 Note that some of these studies already have their data preprocessed and may not be suitable for automated processing.